 North Fork of the Belly River

-Lake fishing open all year.
+Lake fishing is open all year in the park.

-Catch and Release Fishing:
+Catch and Possession Limits

 Fishing is allowed by hook and line only; use of only one rod per person is permitted.